daliborkovacevicinvenda/interview-task-dzenan/TASK.md

 ---

 ## 🚫 Limits
 - The task is open-ended, do what you can and think is important.
-If you value functionality more cover more edge cases.
-If you value testing more add coverage ...
+If you value functionality more, cover more edge cases.
+If you value testing more, add more coverage ...
+  **Decision you made will be discussed during the interview process**

 ---